 The reason is simple – it’s too soon.
 The technology is too new, and it is still coming to its own both in hardware and software terms (despite “technically” being around for a while.)

 So what’s the problem?
-Without standards, every augmented reality-related project is basically a thing of its own barely compatible with the others.
+Without standards, every augmented reality-related project is a thing of its own barely compatible with the others.
 That complicates the process of unifying solutions to the greater whole which makes the overall development of the technology much slower than it could have been if everyone had been on the same page.

 Privacy & Security also pose significant challenges that the AR industry.
 Due to inconsistencies in augmented reality programming, oversight, and negligence, there is a legitimate chance of getting into trouble without meaning to do so.

 The biggest issue is that no actual regulation designates what is allowed and what is not in the augmented reality environment.
 This means the technology can be used with malicious intent just as it can be used for entertainment.

 For example, “try before you buy” option for clothing, but instead of overlaying the cloth on your body someone may overlay another nude body and spread to damage your reputation or blackmail.
 Or AR can be used to hijack accounts via surveillance and mining data output by slightly manipulating and overlaying AR content (just as in ad stacking fraud schemes).

 Part of the problem is a lack of awareness about these problems.
-People just don’t understand how sensitive the subject really is.
+People don’t understand how sensitive the subject is.
 The other part of the problem is the reluctance of the developers to take action before there is any heat on the corner.

 While long-term effects of using Augmented reality are much better documented than ones for Virtual Reality (uh-hm), there is still a significant possibility of harming yourself and the surroundings due to the nature of the application and lack of attention.

 The thing is – Augmented Reality operates in the real world and adds a little bit of digital into it.
 These elements are driving attention away from reality which may cause a potentially dangerous situation.